tabdelaal/CyTOFmerge/README.md

 For full description, please check CombineFCS.m

 For citation and further information please refer to this publication:
-"CyTOFmerge: Single-cell mass cytometry marker panel extension"
+"CyTOFmerge: Integrating mass cytometry data across multiple panels"